Porteau Cove Dive Site Profile

 Porteau Cove is a BC Provincial Park located about 40km North of Vancouver alongside Highway 99.
 There's a big parking lot, boat ramp, old ferry dock, change room facilities, a convenient diver shower at the top of a concrete stairway, picnic tables and a nearby campground.

 A series of white buoys outline the perimeter of the dive site.
 Boats aren't allowed inside.
-There are three descent lines at various points around the site.
+There are three descent lines marked by yellow buoys at various points around the site.
 Click on the map to enlarge and on the link below for a map of the park's location.

 Enter the water down the concrete stairs.
 It's a 5-minute surface swim to the farthest descent line.
 There's usually a mild tidal current.
 Visibility is variable and seasonal.
 It's best in winter, often up to 14m (40 feet).
 Plankton and algae clouds can drift in during the summertime, obscuring viz all the way down to the seafloor, as you can see in some of the pics below.
 A good dive light is standard equipment all-year round.